Morgan Stanley Emerging Etf Performance

 actual daily

-Based on monthly moving average Morgan Stanley is performing at about 11% of its full potential.
-If added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
-You can increase risk-adjusted return of Morgan Stanley by adding it to a well-diversified portfolio.
+Based on monthly moving average Morgan Stanley is not performing at its full potential.
+However, if added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
+You can increase risk-adjusted return of Morgan Stanley by adding Morgan Stanley to a well-diversified portfolio.

 Morgan Stanley Fundamentals Growth